andreasabel/inCode/entry/functor-combinatorpedia.md

     `Monoidal`, using `interpret id`.
 In fact, this ability could be used as a fundamental property of monoidal nature.

-    We also have a "non-empty" version, `Chain1`, for induced semigroupoids:
+    We also have a "non-empty" version, `Chain1`, for non-empty linked lists over tensors:

     ``` {.haskell}
     data Chain1 t f a = Done1 (f a)